-G. Interest Retained by the Debtors
+G. Interest Retained by the Debtor

-The Debtor is retaining his current ownership interests in real and personal property subject to the terms of this Plan.
+The Debtor is retaining any ownership interests in real and personal property subject to the terms of this Plan, while the claims of allowed claims of creditors are paid in full.

 VI.
 ALTERNATIVES TO THE DEBTORS' PLAN